-It wasn't long after I got into fashion photography when I realized that I was more interested in the people wearing the clothes than the clothes themselves.
-So I soon began taking pictures of people who weren't wearing any clothes.
+It wasn't long after I got into fashion photography, when I realised that I was more interested in the people wearing the clothes than the clothes themselves.
+So, I soon began taking pictures of people who weren't wearing any clothes.

 To date, I've photographed over 70 models in their homes.
 Every shoot has been an adventure in its own way.
 I love the feeling of showing up at someone's place and having no idea what to expect.
 Almost everyone has opened up and told me their story.
-Maybe it's that closeness and intimacy that you get from being inside someone's bedroom or maybe there's just been some chemistry between me and a bunch or ridiculously good-looking people.
-Whatever it is, I feel extremely privileged to have been able to hear about their dreams, struggles, fears, and aspirations.
-Here are some of their stories.
+Maybe it's that closeness and intimacy that you get from being inside someone's bedroom or maybe there's just been some chemistry between me and a bunch or ridiculously good looking people.
+Whatever it is, I feel extremely privileged to have been able to hear about their dreams, struggles, fears and aspirations.

 I experienced it all: weird eating habits and eating disorders, creepy promoters calling the apartment, endless Skype conversations with boyfriends from back home and bitchy Brazilians who didn't let you use their toilet paper.
 Some would also put bleach into other people's shampoo bottles to fuck with them and keep them from getting jobs.

-The best thing about being a model is the amount of money you get for doing jack shit—that and meeting tons of hot girls.
-But I don't see myself as some kiddie version of Derek Zoolander, who lives in a bunk-bed bedroom with a bunch of vain pretty boys.
+The best thing about being a model is the amount of money you get for doing jack shit – that and meeting tons of hot girls.
+But I don't see myself as some kiddy version of Derek Zoolander, who lives in a bunk bed bedroom with a bunch of vain pretty boys.

 Most models feed off attention, which means it can get competitive sometimes.
 I was sabotaged once.
 The night before I met with a potential new agency, my roommate put hot pepper in my pillowcase.
 My face was swollen as a motherfucker and I didn't get signed.